scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Propagation of Selected PCBs {#path-segment-prop}

-To bootstrap the initial communication with a neighboring beacon service, ASes use one-hop paths.
+To bootstrap initial communication with a neighboring beacon service, ASes use one-hop paths.
 This special kind of path handles beaconing between neighboring ASes for which no forwarding path may be available yet.
 It is the task of beaconing to discover such forwarding paths and the purpose of one-hop paths is to break this circular dependency.
 The One-Hop Path Type is described in more detail in {{I-D.dekater-scion-dataplane}}.

 #### Propagation of PCBs in Intra-ISD Beaconing {#intra-prop}